peterhry/peterhrynkow.com/resume.md

 - Defining roles and responsibilities
 - Career development and planning
 - Recruiting, phone screens, and interviews
-- Championing a culture of excellence within the development team
+- Championing a culture of excellence and accountability within the development team
 - Liaising with the product owner, design director, and QA lead to ensure alignment on features being delivered each sprint
 - Scoping, documenting, and overseeing development work
+- Serving as Scrum master during our development sprints

 **Rival Technologies**<br>
 _Senior Software Engineer_<br>